 - 1. PMI Mile High will perform a thorough evaluation by documenting and gathering pictures detailing the current condition of the property. - 2.
 The property must be prepared to our standards and meet all safety guidelines.
-It is expected that the following items are completed prior to marketing your property: - Professionally cleaned. - o Carpet is steam cleaned. - Verify smoke and CO2 detectors are fully functional with new batteries or replace as needed (devices must be less than 7 years old). - New air filters for HVAC. - All personal items have been removed. - Correct any issues/items identified by the property manager during inspection that do not meet our Property Condition Expectations and Minimum Standards (PMI-Mile-High-Property-Condition-Expectations.pdf). - Duplicate keys need to be provided for each key to the home.
+It is expected that the following items are completed prior to marketing your property: - Professionally cleaned. - Our preferred vendor generally ranges from \$100-250 depending on condition and size. - Carpet is steam cleaned.
+Our preferred vendor generally ranges from \$100-250 depending on condition and size. - Verify smoke and CO2 detectors are fully functional with new batteries or replace as needed (devices must be less than 7 years old). - New air filter for HVAC and extras provided for the duration of the lease. - All personal items have been removed. - Correct any issues/items identified by the property manager during inspection. - Duplicate keys need to be provided for each key to the home.
 We require a minimum of 4 keys per lock.